Computing Weighted Subset Transversals in $H$-Free Graphs: The Proof of Theorem

-\begin{proof} Let $G$ be a cograph with $n$ vertices and $m$ edges.
+\begin{proof} Let $G$ be a cograph with $n$ vertices and $m$ edges with an edge weighting~$w$.
+Let $T\subseteq V(G)$.
 First construct the modified cotree~$T_G'$ and then consider each node of $T_G'$ starting at the leaves of $T_G'$ and ending in its root $r$.
 Let~$x$ be a node of $T_G'$.
-We let $S_x$ denote a minimum odd $(T\cap V(G_x))$-cycle transversal of $G_x$.
+We let $S_x$ denote a minimum weight odd $(T\cap V(G_x))$-cycle transversal of $G_x$.

 If $x$ is a leaf, then $G_x$ is a 1-vertex graph.
 Hence, we can let $S_x=\emptyset$.
 Now suppose that~$x$ is a $\oplus$-node.
 Let $y$ and $z$ be the two children of $x$.
 Then, as $G_x$ is the disjoint union of $G_y$ and $G_z$, we let $S_x=S_y\cup S_z$.